 We've all had them!
 Those swollen lymph nodes which are often mistakenly call "swollen glands" in common areas such as our neck or armpit.
 Since the lymphatic system is an important part of our immune system, swollen nodes often indicate your body's immune system is in combat mode.

 Lymph Nodes are not only biological filters for toxins in our body but they are responsible for breaking down pathogens (foreign invaders).
 The lymph nodes do this by being "hotels" where your body's immune cells such as lymphocytes and white blood cells can hang out.
-When a pathogen is collected and transported to that hotel, a great deal of activity begins to happen within that hotel (your lymph node), and hence in other parts of your immune system.
+When a pathogen is collected and transported to that hotel, a great deal of activity begins to happen within that hotel (your lymph node).
+Other parts of your immune system will also respond to make more immune cells.
 If a lymph node is enlarged, you can bet one of the following conditions is responsible.

 There are over 700+ lymph nodes in the adult human body and they are concentrated in clusters in the armpits, neck, groin, and abdomen.
 They can be shallow (just underneath the skin) or deep (surrounding and internal organ).
 They vary in shape and size from .5 to 2cm and can be round, oval, or pea shaped but can enlarge to several times greater than that.
 They may swell due to: